Sports Betting Bonuses and Promotions

 This added value is provided in a couple of ways.
 The most straightforward option is having the bonus added directly into your account as funds to use however you want.
 There will be some wagering requirements attached to these funds, meaning you'll have to place a certain value of bets before you can make a withdrawal.
 For example, if there's a "10 times" wagering requirement on a $100 bonus, then you will need to make $1,000 worth of bets before the bonus can be released.
 Please be aware that this doesn't mean you need to lose $1,000, just that you need to make that amount in bets.
 Once you have done this, the bonus and any winnings are yours to keep.

 An alternative is to have the bonus credited as free credits, or free bets.
 The principle is basically the same as above, but you only get to keep any winnings you make from your free bets and not the actual stake itself.
 This might seem less attractive, and it probably is.
 However, free bets or credits tend to have lower wagering requirements, and thus there are advantages as well as disadvantages.

 It's also worth noting that other terms and conditions may apply.
 For example, only wagers of a certain type or on certain sports may count towards the wagering requirements.
-We suggest you always read the terms and conditions before accepting this (or any other) type of bonus at a gambling site to make sure you understand exactly the relevant rules.
+We suggest you always read the terms and conditions before accepting this (or any other) type of bonus at a gambling site to make sure you thoroughly understand the relevant rules.

 Reload Bonuses & Reward Schemes

 In addition to incentives for new customers, the leading sports betting sites also provide added value for existing customers.
 There are a number of ways in which they do this, one of the most frequently used methods being reload bonuses.
 These are basically funds or free bets that are added to your account when you make a deposit after the initial one.
 Reload bonuses are used by many sites and are particularly common at US betting sites.